allonios/pypeliner/docs/future_work.rst

 Phase 4 - Communication
 #######################

+- Achieve the ability to communicate between the processors and Runners to trigger actions or pass data.
-Achieve the ability to communicate between multiple Runners to send and receive data.
+- Achieve the ability to communicate between multiple Runners to send and receive data.